jurlaub/StarsCoreEngine/README.md

 * new equivalent game files generated
   * game .xy
   * players .m
-  * players .x orders format defined and can be used
+  * players .x orders format defined and are used to generate turns
 * all players data can be processed into objects used by the Stars Core Engine
 * the Stars Core Engine processes all player orders and game objects according to the Stars Order of Events.